 Before long you start to notice that the historic plaques are missing from city monuments, statues come up missing, even doorknobs, anything metal that can be scrapped is fair game for looters and thieves.

-One way to prepare for the next wave of riots is to move out of the city to a more rural location.
+One way to prepare for social unrest is to move out of the city to a more rural location.
 If you can’t do that right now, then it will help to be intimately familiar with your city roads and other transportation routes.

 Make sure that you have several planned routes to/from work or your child’s school and any nearby grocery stores.
 In addition to planning alternative routes for daily travel, you should plan and practice several different bug out routes in case you need to leave your home quickly.

 Consider not only roads but also railroad tracks, subway tunnels, sewer tunnels, and power line easement roads as possible alternative routes.

 Daily travel is fraught with angry mobs and requires using alternative routes which result in everything just taking longer.
 Travel by bus, subway, and airline are unpredictable due to increased strikes.

 Roads go unrepaired as a result of striking workers or budget constraints.
 Increased bottlenecks on the roads lead to more frequent carjacking and muggings as thieves learn where people will be forced to stop.